Vegan Chili That Everyone Will Rave About!

 A year ago, my son and his girlfriend, students at Bowdoin College, used the recipe for a chili cook-off in one of the dining halls.
 While it did not win, the dining service was impressed enough with the chili to make it part of their regular rotation of vegan offerings in the dining halls.
 That is a win to me!

 As I mentioned, this vegan chili recipe was created when my kids were small so the level of heat and spice in the basic recipe is appealing to the gentlest of palates.
 We have since turned up the heat by adding hot sauce or red pepper flakes to the recipe and I often add a tablespoon of hot sauce and a tablespoon of agave.
 You can adjust it to your own level of desired heat quite easily.

 Even The Meat Eaters Will Love Vegan Chili

-This dish is also a great one for introducing vegan or vegetarian food to carnivores.
+This dish is also a great one for introducing vegan, or vegetarian, food to suspicious carnivores.
 I have on occasion thrown in a package of veggie crumbles to give them the mouth feel they are used to.
-I don’t often use the analog meats, but they can be an invaluable transition food for many people and a life saver for vegans who live with and/or cook for non vegans.
+We don’t often use the analog meats, but they can be an invaluable transition food for many people and a life saver for vegans who live with and/or cook for non vegans.

 So, get ready to really WOW the taste buds of anyone you make this for (I bet they won’t believe it’s vegan).
 This vegan chili has more than enough taste and heartiness to satisfy anyone!